-A phenomenal bestseller in both hardcover and paperback, was adapted for the screen in 2007; that year also saw the appearance of Hosseini's acclaimed second novel, With the latter book's first paperback publication imminent, I spoke with Hosseini by telephone at the end of October.
+A phenomenal bestseller in both hardcover and paperback, The Kite Runner was adapted for the screen in 2007; that year also saw the appearance of Hosseini's acclaimed second novel, A Thousand Splendid Suns.
+With the latter book's first paperback publication imminent, I spoke with Hosseini by telephone at the end of October.
 What follows is an edited transcript of our conversation. -- James Mustich

 James Mustich: Could we talk a bit about the formation of your literary sensibility?
 In other interviews, you've referred to the strong Afghan tradition of oral storytelling.
 What kind of role did that tradition play in shaping your own sense of telling stories?

 Khaled Hosseini: A great one, I think.
 I entered the literary world, really, from outside.
 My entire background has been in sciences; I was a biology major in college, then went to medical school.
 I've never had any formal training in writing.
 So what I know about writing, I know from my own instincts, and whatever the narrative voice is in my own head.
 Both of those were shaped, I'm sure, by my having grown up in Afghanistan, where there was a very strong sense of oral storytelling.
 It seems to me now, in retrospect, that the people I grew up around were very skilled storytellers, even under the most casual of circumstances, and that the people listening to them had a longer attention span for stories.